 Allowing people you trust to do certain things for you

-If something unexpected made you mentally incapacitated, would you like to have someone enforce your wishes regarding desired medical care?
+If something unexpected made you mentally incapacitated, would you like to have someone ensure that your medical care wishes will be respected?
 Are you travelling abroad for an extended period, which would prevent you from carrying out potentially necessary banking transactions?
-In such circumstances, you may be able to get help by signing a power of attorney - External link. for personal care and/or a continuing power of attorney for property.
+Under these circumstances, you could get help by signing a power of attorney External link. for personal care or a continuing power of attorney for property.

-The power of attorney for personal care is a contract by which you give someone (the attorney) the power to make decisions on your behalf regarding your personal care in the event that you become mentally incapacitated.
-Decisions can be about healthcare, nutrition, where you’ll live and the type of medical treatment you’ll receive.
+A power of attorney for personal care is an agreement by which you give someone (the attorney) the power to make decisions on your behalf about your personal care should you become mentally incapacitated.
+These decisions can be about healthcare, nutrition, where you’ll live and the type of medical treatment you’ll receive.

 5 things you should know about the power of attorney for personal care

-1. our attorney must be 16 or older and be mentally capable of making decisions related to your personal care.
+- Your attorney must be at least 16 and be mentally capable of making decisions about your personal care.

 Continuing power of attorney for property

-The power of attorney for property is a contract between you and the person you designate as the attorney (or mandatary) authorizing them to do certain things on your behalf with respect to your financial transactions, among other things.
-This power of attorney gives them the legal right to make a budget, manage your income and bills, conduct banking transactions, file your tax returns, protect your valuables and sometimes even lay legal claims on your behalf.
+A power of attorney for property is an agreement between you and the person you designate as the attorney authorizing them to make decisions on your behalf about your financial transactions, among other things.
+This power of attorney can give them the legal right to make a budget, manage your income and bills, conduct banking transactions, file your tax returns, protect your valuables and sometimes even act on your behalf in relation to legal actions.
+The exact scope of its powers, however, depends on what you specify in the document.

-5 things you should know about power of attorney for property
+5 things you should know about the power of attorney for property

-You can sign a power of attorney strictly related to your banking transactions at the caisse in the presence of your attorney and your advisor using the power of attorney form provided by the caisse.
+You can sign a power of attorney that is strictly related to your banking transactions in the presence of your attorney and your advisor using the power of attorney form provided by the branch.

-This power of attorney allows the attorney to manage only the open accounts associated with your folio number but be aware that you’ll still be responsible for your accounts and the transactions carried out.
-It’s still your responsibility to monitor the transactions carried out by your attorney to ensure that they meet your needs.
+This power of attorney allows the attorney to manage only the open accounts associated with your folio number, but be aware that you’ll still be responsible for your accounts and the transactions carried out on them.
+You’ll need to monitor the transactions carried out by your attorney to ensure that they meet your needs.

-Just like the other powers of attorney, this specific one can be cancelled at any time and will end when you or the attorney become incapable or die.
+Just like other power of attorney documents, a power of attorney for banking transactions can be cancelled at any time and will end when you or the attorney become incapacitated or die.

 Inventory of assets